 Preheat the oven to 400F, 200C

-Roughly chop the onion into chunky pieces.
+Roughly chop the onion into chunky sized pieces.

-Add the tomatoes, onion, chili flakes and herbs to a roasting pan along with the olive oil, salt and pepper.
+Add the tomatoes, onion, chili flakes and herbs to a roasting dish along with the olive oil, salt and pepper.
 Give it all a good mix so the onion and tomatoes are coated in the oil and herbs.

-Place the pan into the preheated oven and roast for around 35-40 minutes.
+Place the dish into the preheated oven and roast for around 35-40 minutes.
 Remove the dish from the oven when the onions look soft and translucent and the tomatoes are soft and still juicy.

 Spoon in the tomato onion mixture to the blender jug along with the chicken broth, butter and fresh herbs if you decided to use fresh instead of dried herbs.
 Blend the mixture on high until it is smooth.

+Add the blended mixture to a medium sized sauce pan along with the whipping cream.
 Over a medium low heat warm the soup back up but don’t bring it to a boil.

 Creamy Spicy Cherry Tomato Soup